niftools/blender_niftools_addon/docs/user/features/iosettings/iosettings.rst

 .. _iosettings-scale:

 * Scale Correction Import
+	The relative scale of Nif units to blender unit is 10:1.
-	The Nif model scale is much larger than the blender 3d scale, Blender Nif Plugin uses a default correction of .1 (one tenth of the size of the nif) So that the imported model will fit into the viewable area of the blender 3d view for editing.
+   The Blender Nif Plugin applies a default correction of 0.1 so that the imported model will fit into the view Blender viewport.
+   When importing large-scale nif models, such as structures, the user can edit this value.

 * Scale Correction Export
-	Reverses the scale applied during import. nif scripts default value is 10
+	Reverses the scale applied during import. nif scripts default value is 10.

 Log Level
 ---------